Giving Tuesday, as you may know, is a national movement in which everyone donates to charity the first Tuesday after Thanksgiving.

 Many Native Americans do not have the funds to attend college and missing out on the chance to better their lives through higher education can keep them trapped in the cycle of poverty.

-The American Indian College Fund disburses approximately six thousand scholarships every year for Native American students, as well as providing support such as cultural preservation activities, capital support and more.
+The American Indian College Fund disburses approximately 6,000 scholarships every year for Native American students and provides support through cultural preservation activities, capital support and more.

 This long-standing charity has been helping Native Americans since 1993.
 The Native American Heritage Association focuses on two of the poorest counties in America, the Pine Ridge and Crow Creek Reservations in South Dakota.
 The charity also offers support to other indigenous peoples in the area including those in Rosebud, Cheyenne River and Lower Brule.